-While the number 77 rarely occurs in the Bible, far more common is the appearance of double 7's, some of which have a special meaning.
+While the number 77 rarely occurs in Scripture, far more common is the appearance of double 7's, some of which have a special meaning.

 Noah wanted to determine the status of the water after the great flood.
 He sent out a raven and later a dove from the ark (Genesis 8:7 - 8).
 The dove returned without any symbol of life.
 Seven days later, he resent the dove.
 This time it returned with an olive leaf, proving that the waters had almost completely subsided although the ground was likely still water logged.
 He waited yet another seven days (double 7 or 77) and sent the dove yet again.
 This time, it did not return, which meant that the ground was dry enough for many kinds of animals.

 Psalm 77 is one of several in the book of Psalms written by priests serving during the time of King David.
 Two verses in particular praise God's character and his mighty power to help his people.